 - Your signature

 That’s it.
-Keep it simple.
-Many districts have sample letters on their websites.
-The Florida Department of Education home education page has additional guidance.
+Simply keep it simple.
+In fact, many districts have sample letters on their websites.
+The state Department of Education home education page has more guidance.

-Important: File within 30 days of starting homeschool, not before.
-And you only file once.
-It’s not an annual thing—just a one-time notification.
+Important note: File within 30 days of starting, not before.
+Moreover, you only file once.
+It’s not an annual thing.
+Essentially, it’s just a one-time notice.

 Step 2: Choose Your Curriculum

-Florida doesn’t tell you what to teach.
+The Sunshine State doesn’t tell you what to teach.
 You have complete freedom to decide.
-Popular options include:
+Here are popular options:

-- Boxed curriculum: Abeka, BJU Press, Sonlight (everything in one package)
+- Boxed curriculum: Abeka, BJU Press, Sonlight (all-in-one packages)

 - Mix and match: Different publishers for different subjects

-- Free resources: Khan Academy, Easy Peasy, library materials
+- Free resources: Khan Academy, Easy Peasy, library books

 - Unit studies: Theme-based learning covering multiple subjects